nichwn/liars-dice/README.md

 ### Server

-To run the server, just call liars_dice.server.server.run().
+To run the server, just call liars_dice.server.game_server.run().
 This will run a server at the port number given by liars_dice/config.ini (9637 default).
 The server can only run one game at a time, though multiple games can be run on a single computer as long as the port numbers are different.
 There are no restrictions on the number of players who can join, though be warned that a large number of players can be very cumbersome to play with, and the GUI client may not suitable for such games.

 ### Client